CS3219-AY2324S1/ay2324s1-course-assessment-g01/matching-service/README.md

 {
     "user_id": 1, // uint
     "message": "Start", // Start/Stop
-    "difficulty": "Easy" // Required for "Start", optional for the rest - Easy/Medium/Hard }
+    "difficulty": "Easy", // Required for "Start", optional for the rest - Easy/Medium/Hard "jwt": "" // Required for the session of the user_id passed in body }
 ```

 ## Environment variables

 - The connection details are as follows - these configs can be set in `docker-compose.yaml`